HaroonBsf/CarGo-RentalServiceApp/README.md

 ![Car Go UI-4](https://github.com/user-attachments/assets/37ab350e-41c4-4848-9ee6-43b7f80ac089)

-##    Download Installers
+## Feature Previews:

-- **APK File:** Download the latest APK file of this project and don't forget to provide your valuable feedback. 😃
+Explore a variety of feature previews that highlight the key functionalities of the Car Go app.
+From account switching to real-time tracking, each preview provides a visual guide to enhance user understanding and experience.

+### Switch Account:
+This feature allows users to switch from an individual to a company account.
+With the company account, users can upload and manage car ads effortlessly, ensuring a smooth experience for both renters and advertisers.

+#### Key Benefits:
+- Seamless Transition: Switch from individual to company account without any hassle.
+- Ad Management: Company accounts can upload, edit, and manage car ads efficiently.

 <p align="start">
   <img title="Demo" alt="Switch Account Demo" src="https://github.com/user-attachments/assets/18122b2d-ed8e-4c46-abc1-4e416ef6558b" height="360px"  />
 </p>

+##    Download Installers
+- **APK File:** Download the latest APK file of this project and don't forget to provide your valuable feedback. 😃